ndaly111/Nflstats/README.md

 ## Usage Notes

-- Download raw play-by-play data into `data/` and cache team logos under `assets/logos/` using the helpers in `sources.py`.
+- Download raw play-by-play data into `data/` and populate team logos under `assets/logos/` using the helpers in `sources.py`.
+- Cache 256x256 transparent team logos with `scripts/download_logos.py`.
+  The script resizes downloaded assets when online and otherwise generates labeled placeholders so plots always have consistent-sized logo files.
 - Place ad-hoc or scheduled ETL notebooks/scripts in `scripts/`.
 - Save generated figures and charts to `plots/` for easy sharing.